bayashi/actually/README.md

                              }
 ```

 `actually` has a `X()` method to show raw strings in the fail report.
+It would be helpful to compare intricate strigns, like below.
+You don't need to keep commented-out lines to dump test data anymore:

 ```go
 actually.Got(stringA).Expect(stringB).X().Same(t)
 ```

-It would be helpful to compare intricate strigns, like below.
-You don't need to keep commented-out lines to dump test data anymore:
+Below report would be lovely.

 ```
 builder_test.go:133: